THE-BARN-Lina/Dawn-The-Barn/README.md

 # Dawn-The-Barn

-For a new Task wen need a new Branch.
+For a new Task when need a new Branch.

 lv. = Branches from Lina
 fk. = Branches from Fikayo
+vm. = Branches from Victor